-This setup is for employing the Hundred Duo Twelve as a head; its speaker is nonfunctional in this configuration.
-Unplug the internal speaker from the Speaker 1 output jack.
-Using heavy-gauge speaker cords, connect the output jacks labeled Speaker 1 and Speaker 2 to the speaker inputs on extension cabinets with an 8-ohm impedance and power-handling capacity of 100 watts.
-You can also hook up two 16-ohm cabinets or two 4-ohm cabinets, but never use two 2-ohm cabinets, because the overall impedance load will be too low for the amplifier and could result in damage.
+In this configuration, the KnuckleHead II is driving two speaker cabinets with identical impedances.
+Using heavy-gauge speaker cords, connect the output jacks labeled Speaker 1 and Speaker 2 to the speaker inputs on extension cabinets with a minimum 8-ohm impedance and power-handling capacity of 120 watts for the KnuckleHead II.
+You can also hook up two 16-ohm cabinets, but never use two 4-ohm cabinets, because the overall impedance load will be too low for the amplifier and could result in damage.
+When using two 8-ohm cabinets, set the KnuckleHead II's Impedance Selector to 4 ohms.
+When using two 16-ohm cabinets, set it to 8 ohms.